-2. What is the best time of year to prune?
+2. What Is the Best Time of Year to Prune?

 If you’re doing DIY tree trimming, you’re probably safer to do your pruning in the spring or summer to avoid icy and cold conditions.
 If you’re thinking of pruning an oak tree, however, you should either wait or call a professional.
 Research the tree you’re planning on trimming before you cut to see if there are any pests or diseases that it may be vulnerable to if you start cutting.

 There is a tipping point — after you cut too much off a tree, it cannot recover from the injuries and the lost energy from the leaves and branches you cut off.

 If you’re going to trim your own small tree, start very small and make a few well-selected cuts.
-If you’re looking to prune larger branches, you should call a professional.

 4. What Equipment Do I Need?